Free temporary France phone number to receive SMS online (+33)

 If no code arrives, you are not charged.
 That refund-style policy means a failed attempt costs you nothing.

-Why this beats a free line
+Why this beats a free number

-A free line is shared with strangers, already worn out, and read by anyone.
+A free number is shared with strangers, already worn out, and read by anyone.
 A private one is fresh and tied to you, so a strict service is far more likely to accept it.

 For everyday sign-ups it behaves like a real SIM in France: the message routes through a French carrier and lands in your private inbox just as it would on a handset.